-Prioritize Food preparation
+Prioritize Food Prep

 “Millennial customers care more about ingredient sourcing, allergens, and nutrition than they did even a couple of years ago,” according to Astute Solutions, which provides a range of services to the restaurant industry.

-A container can provide a tangible and visible way to keep ingredients, processes, or equipment from cross-contaminating.
-This can be especially useful for shelf-stable ingredients you’ll use quickly and which require no long-term storage.
+A shipping container can provide a tangible and visible way to keep ingredients, processes, or equipment from cross-contaminating.
+This can be especially useful for shelf-stable ingredients restaurants use quickly and which require no long-term storage.

-The growing awareness of containers as both practical accessories and distinctive visuals means that specialists are cropping up specifically to help businesses understand their options.
+The growing awareness of shipping containers as both practical accessories and distinctive visuals means that specialists are cropping up specifically to help businesses understand their options.

 Dean Small, founder and CEO of Synergy Restaurant Consultants, points out the importance of overall visual appeal.
 “You need great street visibility.
 Your container’s facade has to stand out for people to give it a try,” he says.
 “I’ve seen concepts that have a very international feel, that are full-blown bars, that actually look beautiful.”